- acoustic monitoring

 Capture and detection probabilities are different among species, necessitating the use of both survey techniques.
 How and where mistnets are deployed can severely bias species capture ratios.
 For example, in the Pacific Northwest, mistnetting over standing water will result in a high capture bias of little brown bats, while netting in cluttered forest trails will bias captures to long-eared bats and California Myotis.
 Nets low to the ground have less of a chance of catching high-flying species such as big browns, hoary bats, red bats and spotted bats.

-As White Nose Syndrome continues to spread in North America, it is becoming evident that there is a limited amount of time in which to conduct surveys in western North America, where WNS is not currently known.
+As White Nose Syndrome continues to spread in North America, it is becoming evident that there is a limited amount of time in which to conduct surveys in western North America.
 Many areas in western North America have yet to be surveyed to determine bat biodiversity.

 Wish to do your own capture surveys?
 I can provide training in bat capture and handling.
 Pre-exposure rabies vaccinations are required.
 Photo above shows Cori measuring a bat in Nahanni National Park, NWT.
 In 2006, she conducted the first large scale bat survey in the Northwest Territories, increasing known species from 3 to 7.